-Luckily for me, I started my money saving experiment the 1st of January right after the holiday season.
+Luckily for me, I started my money-saving experiment on the 1st of January, right after the holiday season.
 This is the time when you’ll have gifts (that can be returned) and gift cards (that can be traded for cash or spent.)
-I sold most of my gift cards on Gift Card Granny for cash or saved them to spend over the year.
+I sold most of my gift cards on Gift Card Granny for cash or saved them from spending over the year.
 Again, this is where the organization comes into play.
-Create a list of your gift cards and trade-in the luxury ones, and keep the ones you can spend on necessities.
+Create a list of your gift cards and trade in the luxury ones, and keep the ones you can spend on necessities.

 For example, sell the cards for stores that just sell clothing, but keep the big department store cards so that you can still buy the socks, underwear, and other essentials that you might need throughout the year.
 Sell any items you don’t need at the moment on eBay.
 You can always use the money later when you break a plate, need shampoo, or encounter any other minor expense.

 5. Ask Yourself: Do I Really Need This?

 Another great tip that I would like to offer is seeing how long you can go without buying personal hygiene items.
 Use your eyeliner to the nub.
 Use all your blushes until the bristles are coming out.
 Basically, don’t buy anything you already have in your closet.
 Resist all urges, and use up everything!

 I was also able to save a large chunk of money because tax season came and went.
-A lot of people use their tax return to pay off some bills or book a great vacation.
-The vacation is a luxury and, I'm sorry to tell you, most of your credit card bills will still be there next tax season.
+A lot of people use their tax returns to pay off some bills or book a great vacation.
+The vacation is a luxury, and I'm sorry to tell you, most of your credit card bills will still be there next tax season.
 The trick is to take every penny from your tax return and put it into your savings account.
 Then, set up automatic payments on your credit cards so that you can pay them off sooner.
 Every credit card statement will tell you the amount you need to pay in order to pay off your balance in three years.